AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

 The default `/CsvDateTimeFormat=` value is `yyyy'-'MM'-'dd'T'HH':'mm':'ss;FFFFFFF'Z'`, which is the ISO 8601 standard pattern.
 See the [NodaTime docs](https://nodatime.org/1.3.x/userguide/instant-patterns) for details on custom format patterns.

+If your CSV file contains a timezone column, use the `/CsvTimezoneField=` option to extract the name from the column.

+You may also want to set multiple timezone aliases if the built-in names don't match your data.
+If your CSV has `PST` and `PDT` in its data, but those three-letter abbrievations aren't found in the timezone list, you could use `/TimezoneAliases=PST:UTC-08` and `/TimezoneAliases=PDT:UTC-07` to map the offsets correctly.

+See [Handling historical timezone transitions](#handling-historical-timezone-transitions) for more details.

 #### Method 2 - Use the `/UtcOffset=` option to set an explicit offset

 The `/UtcOffset=` option can be used to set an explicit offset from UTC.